 The Texas Afterschool Centers on Education (ACE) program is one of the largest statewide afterschool programs in the country, serving over 180,000 students at nearly 1,000 sites.
 The ACE program is administered by the Texas Education Agency (TEA) and is funded through the 21st Century Community Learning Centers initiative of the U.S. Department of Education.
 Cycles 8 and 9 are currently active.

-ACE Program Begins its Fourth Year at Groesbeck ISD
+ACE Program Begins its Fifth Year at Groesbeck ISD

 The ACE Program, After School Centers on Education, is entering in its fourth year of programming for Groesbeck ISD.
 ALL STUDENTS in Groesbeck ISD, Grades K-12 are eligible to attend.